andersbogsnes/homepage/content/presentations/ml_project/2_start_new_project.md

 - We want a `src/<package_name>` layout (https://hynek.me/articles/testing-packaging/#src)
 - We want to use poetry instead of pip
+- We want a centralized configuration file in our package

 The rest is up to you to decide as we work through the project